oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Parameters must be declared in the following order:

 * An optional `Frame` or `VirtualFrame` parameter.
 * The value parameters.
 All specializations within an operation must have the same number of value parameters, but their types can change.
+For any `@Fallback` specialization, these parameters must have type `Object`.
 * An optional `@Variadic`-annotated parameter with the type `Object[]` can be the last value parameter (see [Variadic operations](#variadic-operations)).
 Either all or none of the specializations must have this parameter.
 * Zero or more `LocalSetter` parameters.
 All specializations within an operation must have the same number of `LocalSetter` parameters (see [Producing multiple results with LocalSetter](#producing-multiple-results-with-localsetter))
 * Zero or more `LocalSetterRange` parameters.
 Similar to `LocalSetter`, but for a contiguous range of locals.